Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Results

-The journal--bearing flow is just one example of a class of flows that display geometric mixing.
-Another flow that was studied early on in chaotic advection is the rectangular cavity flow, in which one or more of the walls of a fluid filled rectangular container can move, being set up as conveyor belts \cite{ottino2,ottino}.
-In the same way as in the journal--bearing case one can introduce a geometric phase by returning all the walls to their initial positions after a loop in the parameters.
-More generally, one can conceive of flows in which the walls do not move as rigid bodies, but instead can deform longitudinally and/or tangentially.
+The journal--bearing flow is just one member of a class of flows that display geometric mixing.
+In open flows, one has instances such as the well-known Purcell swimmer that can be seen as operating through a geometric phase.
+Another closed flow that was studied early on in chaotic advection is the rectangular cavity flow, in which one or more of the walls of a fluid filled rectangular container can move, being set up as conveyor belts \cite{ottino2,ottino}.
+As in the case of the former studies of the journal--bearing, these mixing protocols imply a cumulative relative displacement of the container walls.
+However, in the same way as in the journal--bearing case one can introduce a geometric phase by returning all the walls to their initial relative positions after a loop in the parameters.
+More generally, one can conceive of flows induced by a container in which the walls do not move as rigid bodies, but instead can deform longitudinally and/or tangentially along a nonreciprocal cycle in order to produce efficient mixing.
+For example, one might consider the case of an elastic bag containing a fluid and subject to the action of a periodic squeezing--distention sequence around one of its sections with a compensating distention--squeezing action around another.
+This cycle would clearly induce a reciprocating flow unfit for efficient mixing, but again a geometric phase could be made to exist if this spatially stationary configuration were replaced by one that propagates along the bag axis.

-The stomach is a biological instance of such a cavity flow \cite{pal,schulze}.
-In the stomach food and drink are mixed to form a homogeneous fluid termed chyme, which is then digested by the intestines.
-Gastric mixing is produced by what is called peristalsis: by the stomach walls moving in a rhythmic fashion.
-In mathematical terms, the shape of the stomach walls undergoes a closed cycle in the space of shapes during each peristalsis cycle.
-Obviously only shape cycles that do not require a cumulative net displacement between any two sections of the stomach can be considered.
-How then is this peristaltic movement of the stomach walls able to produce mixing, especially in animals in which the stomach dimensions are such that fluid inertia of the stomach contents is negligible?